 We have had some general inquiries from people wondering how much food you can grow in a small greenhouse.
 The first thing to know is that if you are new to gardening, having a greenhouse is like having a lab in your backyard.
 You are going to experiment, add or take away minerals, have failed projects and be surprised at the resiliency of nature.
-Now, we do not want to appear as alarmists in any way but thought others might be interested in knowing too so here it goes!
+Now, we do not want to appear as alarmists in any way but thought others might be interested in knowing how to grow in a greenhouse too so here it goes!

-Compare and contrast quick crops mixed with longer crops like tomato in a barely heated greenhouse: Micro-greens take a week or two, Topsi radishes grow in as little as 30 days and heads of butter lettuce are edible in 60 days in a greenhouse.
-Tomatoes take the whole greenhouse summer (8 months) as does basil but the empty space can be used for spinach once the crops are pulled in the fall even if the greenhouse is unheated after October.
+Compare and contrast quick crops mixed with longer crops like tomatoes in a barely heated greenhouse: Micro-greens take a week or two, Topsi radishes grow in as little as 30 days and heads of butter lettuce are edible in 60 days in a greenhouse.
+Tomatoes take the whole greenhouse summer but 50 pounds of tomatoes is a typical as well as 60 pounds of cucumber and bushels of peppers.
+Can, jar and freeze the them for the cold months!
+Once the tomatoes are pulled in the fall, move in the spinach starts and you’ll have greens for salads even if the greenhouse is unheated after October.

 If you are satisfied with fast growing green onions instead of walla walla onions or spinach instead of slower growing Winter Broccoli, there are so many possibilities in an 8 x 8 foot greenhouse.
 The best advice is to grow what you love and grow the crops that take the least time to mature.
 Seed packets are helpful for timing.
 The variety Topsi radish (30 days) takes half the time than special varieties like Wasabi Radish (60 days).
 Growing shelling peas takes more room and three months to harvest compared to the similar-tasting microgreens (8-10 days.)